What Invosys expect from you when reporting an issue

 Invosys offer a 24/7 fault reporting facility for service affecting issues via [email protected] or 01614447787 (please ensure that any emails sent to this address are followed up with a call).
 If a fault is reported outside standard office hours (Monday to Friday 9:00-17:00) the same initial diagnostic checks need to be completed by you as the reseller at 1st point of contact in order to establish the issue and gather all relevant information.

-Invosys reserve the right to make appropriate engineer charges at £50 per hour (or part thereof) for any non-service affecting issues reported to OOHsupport@invosys.com or 01614447787 without appropriate 1st line diagnostic checks performed where engineer further investigations reveal there to be no fault.
+Invosys reserve the right to make appropriate engineer charges at £50 per hour (or part thereof) for any non-service affecting issues reported out of hours without appropriate 1st line diagnostic checks performed where engineer further investigations reveal there to be no fault.

-Please note email@example.com is only monitored from during regular office hours.
+Please note [email protected] is only monitored during regular office hours (Monday to Friday 9:00 to 17:00, excluding Bank Holidays).

-Should you require any further Invosys portal training, please do not hesitate to contact your dedicated Invosys Account Manager.
+Should you require any further Invosys portal training, please feel free to contact your dedicated Invosys Account Manager.